Philosophy, Politics, and Economics

 • Assessment:

-• All: Students must complete all readings and daily-work/commonplacing as well as oral exams.
+• All: Students must complete all readings and daily-work/commonplacing.

-• Writing tutorial only: Students write 4-6 essays throughout the year covering topics such as geography, journalism, business, the American Founding documents, and current events.
-At the conclusion of each semester, students participate in Defense Day by giving a brief presentation on one of their essays and responding to questions.
+• Writing tutorial only: Students write six essays throughout the year covering topics such as journalism, business, current events, international relations, and political philosophy.
+In December and May, students participate in Defense Day by giving a brief presentation on one of their essays and responding to questions.

 • Plato – Republic (Recommended: Bloom translation/Basic, ISBN: 9780465069347)